howerj/os/readme.md

   <https://www.spexeah.com/index.php/asuro/>
   - First up is the CLI, obviously, but a GUI should be attempted, and well, taken from Project Oberon.
+  - To save space and to impose some artificial artistic constrains, in the GUI the icon format should just allow mono-color pictures for icons, with a selectable color and a transparent 'color'.
+This should make icons very small.
+The same should apply to coloring of the GUI elements, a simple, minimalist coloring scheme (perhaps 4 colors, for example).

 [Oberon]: http://www.projectoberon.com/
 [dd]: https://en.wikipedia.org/wiki/Dd_%28Unix%29